OUR PEOPLE

 |

-Layla McCay is Director of the Centre for Urban Design and Mental Health.
+Layla McCay is the Founding Director of the Centre for Urban Design and Mental Health.
 A psychiatrist, international public health and health systems specialist, and adjunct professor of international health at Georgetown University, she set up UD/MH in 2015 to help increase interest, knowledge sharing and translational research to improve population mental health through smart urban design.
 Trained at the Maudsley Hospital and Institute of Psychiatry in London, Layla has a keen interest in the determinants of mental health, and a passion for the built environment and helping people love the places they live.

 @LaylaMcCay and @urbandesignmh |